dgraph-io/dgraph-docs/content/enterprise-features/multitenancy.md

   - They can login into a namespace
   - They can query in their namespace
   - They can mutate in their namespace
-  - They cannot query or mutate across namespaces
+  - They can't query or mutate across namespaces

 ### Guardians of the Galaxy